andrex17/ics/README.md

 --dport.
 Port used by the PLC.

 --tcp-flags.
-We want to drop any reset packet coming out from our linux machine.
+We want to drop any reset packet coming out from the Linux machine.

-The code inside the file S71500_U.py only writes a value in the space of memory IW4.
+The code inside the file S71500_U.py writes a value in the space of memory IW4.
 However it can be modified for writing in other spaces of memory.